-- 59. The reason mentioned by most countries was individual privacy concerns, legal constraints and rules that limit the use of big data and new sources for statistical purposes (12 countries). - 60.
+- 56. The reason mentioned by most countries was individual privacy concerns, legal constraints and rules that limit the use of big data and new sources for statistical purposes (12 countries). - 57.
 Eleven countries replied that they already produce high quality statistics about migration through traditional data sources.
 Several of those countries specified that they use administrative data, and that they consider that new data sources would not give much added value.
 New Zealand specified that since 2019 (with estimates backdated to 2001) it uses administrative data on travellers crossing the border to estimate international migration with high accuracy and timeliness.
-New Zealand added that obtaining commercial/non-governmental data sources in a robust and continuous way is generally challenging and does not offer much value above what can be available through an integrated administrative data system. - 61.
-Several countries cited the lack of specialised staff in managing big data (8 countries) and the consideration that big data are not suitable for official statistical use (7 countries).
-In the Slovak Republic, population and migration statistics are produced based on administrative data, and in addition there would be no legislative support the use of new data sources.
-In Spain, INE worked with mobile phones operators to produce data on commuting (and also, to a lesser extent, on tourism) but no valuable information was produced for migration statistics, and no other suitable big data source was identified.
+New Zealand added that obtaining commercial/non-governmental data sources in a robust and continuous way is generally challenging and does not offer much value above what can be available through an integrated administrative data system. - 58.
+Several countries cited the lack of specialised staff in managing big data (8 countries) and the consideration that big data are not suitable for official statistical use (6 countries).
+Some countries provided additional information on the reasons why they consider big data as not suitable for official statistical use.
+In Slovakia, population and migration statistics are produced based on administrative data, and in addition there would be no legislative support on the use of new data sources.
+Similarly, in Switzerland, data on international migration flows or the migrant population come mainly from administrative data or survey data that are already available at low cost and of good quality.
+These data are used for public management and policymaking in the field of migration, and there is no need for more extensive data on population movements.
+Moreover, Swiss official statistics are mainly focused on the population that is legally and permanently residing in the country.
+It therefore does not consider populations that are not represented in official registers, such as undocumented migrants or short-term migrants, for whom the use of new data might be more relevant.
+In Spain, INE worked with mobile phone operators to produce data on commuting (and also, to a lesser extent, on tourism) but no valuable information was produced for migration statistics, and no other suitable big data source was identified.
 The United Kingdom noted that more assurance is needed on what the new data sources can give for migration statistics.
-Before using these data in the production of statistics, it should be verified the data's ability and accuracy to report on migration flows distinctly from other movements of people.
+Before using these data in the production of statistics, the data's ability and accuracy to report on migration flows, distinctly from other movements of people, should be verified.
 In general, with big data it can be difficult to identify migrants or migration within the vast amount of data.
-For example, with mobile phone data, it is difficult to disentangle movements across borders that are not just visits or short trips. - 62.
+For example, with mobile phone data, it is difficult to disentangle movements across borders that are not just visits or short trips. - 59.
 The lack of agreement among agencies (e.g. NSO and line ministry) and potential providers was selected as a reason by three countries.
 In the Czech Republic, migration data are collected from different administrative sources, including the Ministry of the Interior (Foreign Police Service) which is one of the main providers.
-It was suggested that any initiative to use big data

-- should come from that Ministry, as it would require their modification of the Foreign Information System. - 63.
+It was suggested that any initiative to use big data should come from that Ministry, as it would require their modification of the Foreign Information System. - 60.
 The lack of funds to access big data does not seem to be a major obstacle, as it was cited by only one country.

+IV.
 Significant innovations on measuring international migration